kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

   </body>
 </html>
 {% endprism %}
-Take note that that the page has two distinct sections: a list of footie teams at the top and the list of players directly below that.
+Take note that that the page has two distinct sections: a list of footie teams at the top and the list of footie players directly below that.
 Except for the last one, every item in the top list has a link with a class name of `btn-player` and a data attribute called `data-team`.

-The values of the `data-team` attribute differ across the links that have it.
+The `btn-player` class name is important and will be discussed but for now, notice that the values of the `data-team` attribute differ across the links that have it.
+There are four different values across these links: 1) `chelsea`, 2) `psg`, 3) `real-madrid` and 4) `barcelona`.

+Every item in the bottom list has a `<div>` with a class name of `player` and a data attribute called `data-players-team`.
+The `player` class name is important and will be discussed but for now, notice that the values of the `data-player-team` attribute are shared across these `<div>` tags.

 `main.js` is also key and looks like this:
 {% prism javascript %}
 var getLinkType, getElType, getElNotType;